 Adult Trigger: when adult spring Chinook total passage counts (excluding jacks) are greater than juvenile spring Chinook collection counts for two consecutive days, Project Fisheries will notify the control room to increase PH2 units up to the 1% upper limit in order from north to south: 18, 17, 16, 15, 14, 13, 12, 11.

-Juvenile Trigger: when juvenile spring Chinook collection counts2 are greater than adult spring Chinook total passage counts1 (excluding jacks) for three consecutive days, Project Fisheries will notify the control room to maintain PH2 units within the 1% mid-range as a hard constraint and pass additional flow as spill.
+Juvenile Trigger: when juvenile spring Chinook collection counts2 are greater than adult spring Chinook total passage counts1 (excluding jacks) for three consecutive days, Project Fisheries will notify the control room to maintain PH2 units within the 1% mid-range as a hard constraint and pass additional flow as spill up to a maximum of 150 kcfs to avoid erosion of the spillway stilling basin.

+If necessary to pass additional flow, available PH2 units will be increased above the mid-range up to the 1% upper limit in priority order from south to north (11 to 18) prior to increasing spill above 150 kcfs.

+If involuntary spill increases above 180 kcfs, resume operating PH2 units within the 1% mid-range and pass additional flow as spill.

+FPOM will be notified no later than 3 business days (sooner if possible) if PH2 units are operated above the mid-range to minimize spilling above 150 kcfs.